 Email a Friend

-If you use our Email a Friend service to tell a friend about a feature on the WebMD Web Sites or a newsletter, we will ask you for your name, your email address and your friend's email address.
+If you use our Email a Friend service to tell a friend about a feature on a WebMD Site or a newsletter, we will ask you for your name, your email address and your friend's email address.
 We will automatically send your friend a one-time email inviting him or her to visit the site using your name and email address as the "from" email address.
 WebMD does not use your friend's email information for any other purpose.
 We will only use the information you provide to send the requested email to your friend.

-If you believe that one of your contacts has provided us with your personal information and you would like to request that it be removed from our database, please use the Contact Us link provided at the bottom of every page of the WebMD websites.
+If you believe that one of your contacts has provided us with your personal information and you would like to request that it be removed from our database, please use the Contact Us link provided at the bottom of every page of the WebMD Sites.

-Community, Health Communities, Blogs and Other Public Forums
+WebMD Message Boards and Other Public Forums

 Emails You Send to WebMD